st210/HEX/README.md

-# HEX
+# HEX IMAGES
-A project realized by two students of the University Paul Sabatier.

-Read the manual for more informations.

-All rights reserved to team 15.
+All the images and icons used in the program.